pars-linux/web/web/developer.pardus.org.tr/source/guides/bugtracking/bug_and_feature_requests.rst

 Programming related bugs
 ^^^^^^^^^^^^^^^^^^^^^^^^

     * Run the program on console and send all output with bug report.
-See `Correct Component <http://developer.pardus.org.tr/guides/bugtracking/correct_component.html>`_.
+See :ref:`correct-component`.

 X server related bugs
 ^^^^^^^^^^^^^^^^^^^^^